UAlbertaALTLab/morphodict/docs/production-on-sapir.md

 Production on Sapir
 -------------------

-As of <time datetime="2021-01-05">January 5, 2021</time>, the itwêwina
+As of <time datetime="2021-01-05">January 5, 2021</time>, itwêwina
 is deployed on a server called **Sapir**.
 You can visit the production website here:

 <https://sapir.artsrn.ualberta.ca/cree-dictionary>

-It was supposed to be deprecated in 2020 and decommissions in 2021, but here we are :/
+It was supposed to be deprecated in 2020 and decommissioned in 2021, but here we are :/

 ## Redeployment Script